Belford’s is located in City Market at 315 West St. Julian Street.

 The Belford’s Savannah building was originally constructed in 1902 for the local Hebrew congregation, and while today it is known more for its crab cakes and filet mignon, the building’s history still echoes against the exposed brick walls and curved doorways.
 Dine outside on the restaurant’s patio or sip wine inside and peer out onto City Market through.
 Belford’s decor creates an elegant ambiance rivaled only by its food.

 Belford’s serves lunch, dinner and Sunday brunch and specializes in steaks and seafood.
 The dishes are classic with a distinctly Savannah influence – a reflection of the establishment itself.
-For lunch, a Po’Boy sandwich is crafted with fresh wild Georgia shrimp, and at dinner Savannah red rice is served alongside the Glazed Pork Chop.
-The presentation of each dish also deserves recognition; whether you order a burger or a ribeye, each portion is made up like a piece of art.
+The Po’Boy sandwich, with fresh wild Georgia shrimp is great for lunch.
+At dinner, try the Savannah red rice, served alongside the Glazed Pork Chop.
+The presentation of each dish also deserves recognition.
+Whether you order a burger or a ribeye, each is a piece of art.

 The Kobe Burger is grilled to medium rare with sautéed portobello mushrooms and Gorgonzola cheese, the burger includes a side of french fries and a pickle.

 The Dishes: Fried Green Tomatoes appetizer, Belford’s Award Winning Crab Cakes and the Kobe Burger!